ESPN: 2020s

-On August 8, 2023, ESPN and Penn Entertainment announced a deal to brand Penn's sportsbooks with ESPN branding.
-Penn's existing Barstool Sportsbook would be rebranded as ESPN Bet in late-2023.
+On August 8, 2023, ESPN and Penn Entertainment announced a deal to rebrand Penn's sportsbooks with ESPN branding.
+Penn's existing Barstool Sportsbook would become ESPN Bet in late-2023.

 On February 6, 2024, ESPN announced a joint venture with Fox Sports and TNT Sports known as Venu Sports, including the three organizations' main linear sports channels and associated media rights.
 It was originally planned to launch in fall 2024.
 However, following legal issues (including an antitrust lawsuit by FuboTV), the service was ultimately cancelled.

-In May 2025, ESPN announced that it would officially launch an ESPN-branded direct-to-consumer product later that year, which will incorporate ESPN's main channels and content from ESPN+, and become the main streaming offering for all ESPN subscribers.
+In May 2025, ESPN announced it would officially launch an ESPN-branded direct-to-consumer product later that year, which would incorporate ESPN's main channels and content from ESPN+, and become the main streaming offering for all ESPN subscribers.

-On August 5, 2025, ESPN announced that it had reached an agreement to acquire the National Football League's NFL Media division, pending regulatory approval.
+On August 5, 2025, ESPN announced it had reached an agreement to acquire the NFL's Media division, pending regulatory approval.
 Under the deal, ESPN would get control of the NFL's in-house media properties such as NFL Network, NFL RedZone, and the league's official fantasy football service.
-The NFL would take a 10% equity stake in ESPN, NFL Network and RedZone would become part of the forthcoming ESPN streaming service, the NFL would license content from NFL Films to air on ESPN networks, and ESPN will reassign selected games from its NFL broadcast package to NFL Network's exclusive game package.
-The NFL would continue to produce RedZone for ESPN, and the acquisition excludes properties such as NFL Films and NFL+.
-Even if the deal gets regulatory approval, most of the above changes might not take effect until at least the 2026 NFL season.
+The NFL would take a 10% equity stake in ESPN, NFL Network and RedZone would become part of the forthcoming ESPN streaming service, the NFL would license content from NFL Films to air on ESPN networks, and ESPN would reassign selected games from its NFL broadcast package to NFL Network's exclusive game package.
+The NFL would continue to produce RedZone for ESPN, and the acquisition excluded properties such as NFL Films and NFL+.
+Regulatory approval was granted in January 2026, with the deal closing on the 31st of that month; NFL Media employees would join ESPN in April of that year.

-On August 6, 2025, ESPN announced that it had agreed to a five-year deal with WWE to stream WWE live premium events on the forthcoming ESPN streaming service, as well as simulcast select events on ESPN linear channels, starting with Wrestlepalooza in September 2025.
+On August 6, 2025, ESPN announced it had agreed to a five-year deal with WWE to stream WWE live premium events on the forthcoming ESPN streaming service, as well as simulcast select events on ESPN linear channels, starting with Wrestlepalooza in September 2025.

+In August 2026, Disney+ and ESPN announced a multi-year agreement with Formula E under which all Formula E races will be available on ESPN and ESPN+ in the United States from the 2026–27 season.

+In April 2026, ESPN premiered a documentary, "Sports Heaven: The Birth of ESPN", chronicling the channel's creation.
+This documentary tells the story of how Bill and Scott Rasmussen launched the network.

+In September 2026, ESPN removed the Bottom Line screen tickers from their NCAA Football coverage as a way to create a cleaner presentation that focuses more on the field.

+Its founder, Bill Rasmussen, died on August 18, 2026, at the age of 93, at his home in Florida, from complications of Parkinson's disease.